It’s time for another easy, plant-based meal that’s flavorful, healthy, and super delicious. Let’s do this!

 This recipe is simple, requiring just 30 minutes to prepare!

-And it’s inspired by an Indian dish called aloo gobi, which is typically curried cauliflower and potatoes.
+And it’s inspired by an Indian dish called aloo gobi, which typically consists of curried cauliflower and potatoes.
 While it can be served on its own, I prefer this more saucy inspired version*.
 Serious yum.

 In place of regular potatoes I went with sweet because sweet potato’s flavor lends itself so well to curry!
 And instead of cooking the cauliflower with the sweet potatoes, I roasted them with sea salt and curry powder until crispy and golden brown.
 I find roasted cauliflower to have so much more flavor and such better texture than stewed.
 Plus, once roasted, it acts as the “rice” in this dish to soak up all of that delicious curry sauce.